vivliostyle/vivliostyle.org/_posts/2021-02-08-New-release-of-Vivliostyle-CLI-v.3.md

 - [vivliostyle/vivliostyle-cli/release/v3.0.0](https://github.com/vivliostyle/vivliostyle-cli/releases/tag/v3.0.0)

 As a major upgrade, v.3 includes many changes.
-Let's list just some of the major new features.
+Let's list just some of a major new features.

-- Publications can now be customized using the `vivliostyle.config.js` configuration file
+- Publications can now be customized using a `vivliostyle.config.js` configuration file
 - [Vivliostyle Themes](https://github.com/vivliostyle/themes) can now be specified as a style.
-- The following formats can now be input.
+- The following input formats are now also accepted:
     - [“VFM”](https://vivliostyle.org/make-books-with-create-book/#lets-write-a-manuscript-with-vfm)......Markdown enhanced for books.
     - “EPUB”......De facto format in e-books.
-- The following formats can now be output.
+- We support the following output format:
     - [webpub](https://github.com/vivliostyle/community/wiki/Rapid-publishing-for-public-health-books-against-COVID-19#%E3%81%93%E3%82%8C%E3%81%8B%E3%82%89%E3%81%AE%E3%82%AA%E3%83%BC%E3%83%97%E3%83%B3%E3%81%AA%E5%87%BA%E7%89%88%E3%81%AE%E6%A8%99%E6%BA%96%E3%81%A8%E3%81%97%E3%81%A6webbook)......HTML exchange format (Same as “webbook” in [the entry of 2021/01/06.](https://vivliostyle.org/blog/2021/01/06/new-years-greetings-and-updates-on-vivliostyle/#vivliostyle-cli-v30-and-output-to-webbook) Same as “webbook”.
 The reason for the change is [here](https://github.com/vivliostyle/vivliostyle-cli/pull/116))

 Of the above, [@spring_raining<i class="fas fa-external-link-alt"></i>](https://twitter.com/spring_raining), a contributor, made a short video about the initial file, Vivliostyle Themes, and the build process using VFM.
 The video is shown at the beginning of this entry.
-Here is a detailed timesheet of it.
+Here is a detailed timeline of the video:

-1. overview of the work. (to 0.01 sec.)
+1. Overview of the work. (to 0.01 sec.)
 2. Generate initial files using a terminal. (to 0.02 sec.)
 3. Load the initial file `Vivliostyle.config.js`. (to 0.12 sec.)
 4. Customize by overwriting the initial files. (to 0.21 sec.)